teamcfadvance/BlogCFC5/install/readme.txt

 /client/installer/mssql/script.txt - updated to add salt field, lengthen password and write default values for admin user for MS SQL Server
 /client/installer/mysql/script.txt - updated to add salt field, lengthen password and write default values for admin user for MySQL

+MISC UPDATES:
+	In the admin, lists of data have a check all/deselect all (tags/datatable.cfm and datatablenew.cfm) /admin/entry.cfm - clean up of form a bit /includes/admin.css - misc
+	/client/org/camden/blog/blog.cfc - case issue in sql in isBlogAuthorized
 =======================================================================================================================================================================================
 Last Updated: January 20, 2011 (BlogCFC 5.9.8)